-Travel & hospitality-the sector must invest in digital to capitalize on post-COVID recovery.
+Travel & hospitality - Sector must invest in digital to capitalise on post-Covid recovery

-It's difficult to imagine an industry harder hit by COVID-19.
-Two-thirds of airline fleets were grounded, while lockdowns shut bars, cafes, and restaurants across the globe.
-According to the World Travel and Tourism Council (WTTC), at the height of the pandemic in spring 2020, 1 million travel and tourism jobs were being lost every day around the world.
+It's difficult to imagine an industry harder hit by Covid-19.
+Two-thirds of airline fleets were grounded, while lockdowns shut bars, cafes and restaurants across the globe.
+According to the World Travel and Tourism Council (WTTC), at the height of the pandemic in spring 2020, one million travel and tourism jobs were being lost every day around the world.2

 Before then, digital had already become a significant driver of revenues.
-According to our survey, 46 percent of companies in this sector expect that, in two years' time, more than half of their sales will come from digital channels.
+According to our survey, 46% of companies in this sector expect that, in two years' time, more than half of their sales will come from digital channels.
 But making the channel the primary touchpoint for customer interactions brings with it potential challenges.
-For example, the quality of customer experience (CX) offered by a business is widely recognized as a key source of differentiation and driver of loyalty.
-However, few companies in this sector believe they perform strongly here.
-The Digital Trends research found that less than one-fifth of travel & hospitality respondents (17 percent) describe their companies as "very advanced" in CX, with half (51 percent) saying they are "somewhat advanced" (Figure 1).
+For example, the quality of customer experience (CX) offered by a business is widely recognised as a key source of differentiation3 and driver of loyalty.4 However, few companies in this sector believe they perform strongly here.
+The Digital Trends research found that less than a fifth of travel & hospitality respondents (17%) describe their companies as 'very advanced' in CX, with half (51%) saying they are 'somewhat advanced' (Figure 1).

-Companies are finding themselves behind, with 65 percent either "agreeing" or "strongly agreeing" that customer expectations are further ahead than their organizations' current digital capabilities.
-As a result, company roadmaps have needed to be radically adjusted to fast-forward digital initiatives that were not currently in flight.
+Companies are finding themselves behind, with 65% either 'agreeing' or 'strongly agreeing' that customer expectations are further ahead than their organisations' current digital capabilities.
+As a result, company roadmaps have needed to be radically adjusted to fast forward digital initiatives that were not currently in flight.